mfilipek/frc2590-website/README.md

   * the "inspect element" option in Chrome/Firefox is an excellent way to test/examine your html/css
 4. After you've tested your changes, and are confident in their accuracy make a pull request

-make sure to set an "upstream" variable (that is me, alexiswolfish/frc2590-website.git) and fetch updates from it on the reg, since I'll be constantly updating this space with new pages.
+*make sure to set an "upstream" variable (that is me, alexiswolfish/frc2590-website.git) and fetch updates from it regularly, since I'll be constantly updating this space with new pages.
+If you are using the beautiful new Git for Windows client, it does not do this automatically, so make sure to follow the instructions on the "Setting up Git" page to do so.*

 ***
 Useful Resources::